Graduate Studies

 435G Applied Data Mining for Business Decision-Making.
 (3) This course provides an introduction to data mining methods for business applications.
 Students will learn the basics of data selection, preparation, statistical modeling and analysis aimed at the identification of knowledge fulfilling organizational objectives.
 Prerequisite: DS 303 or STAT 276 or permission of instructor.

 485G Big Data for Business Decision Making.
 (3) This course provides an introduction to big data analytics tools and methods for business applications.
 Topics include exploration, classification, dimension reduction, structured and unstructured data.
 Statistical software will be used to analyze business data.
-Prerequisites: STAT 171, DS 200, and DS 303 or equivalent, or consent of the instructor.
+Prerequisites: STAT 171, DS 200, and DS 303 or equivalent; and CS 114 or DS 490 or equivalent; or permission of the instructor.

 489G Seminar in Contextual Business Analytics.
 (3) An industry, case study, focused course that explores topics relevant to applying business analytics models and theories to current corporate projects.
 Exact topics will change based on instructor expertise and market trends.
-Prerequisites: 9 s.h. of prior DS coursework or permission of the instructor.
+Prerequisites: DS 490 or CS 114, and 6 s.h. of additional DS coursework; or permission of the instructor.

 490G Statistical Software for Data Management and Decision–Making.
 (3, repeatable to 6 for different titles) This course provides students with the basic concepts of statistical computing.
 Students will gain experience with statistical software packages, such as SAS or SPSS, and their applications.
 Methods of data preparation and validation, analysis, and reporting will be covered.
-Prerequisite: STAT 171 or equivalent, or PSY 223, or SOC 324, or POLS 284, or permission of department chairperson.
+Prerequisites: STAT 171 or equivalent, and DS 303 or PSY 223 or SOC 324 or POLS 284 or equivalent; or permission of the instructor.

 500 Introduction to Business Analytics.
 (3) Business analytics generally refer to the use of statistical and quantitative analysis for data-driven decision-making.
 This course introduces students to the foundations of business analytics problems and applications.
 Lectures will be supplemented with current business world examples.
 Prerequisite: Graduate standing.